-According to the NCBI, the study they conducted on the topic of hair porosity looked into two possible factors, UV exposure and hair bleaching, that may have an impact on the hair and increase its porosity levels.
-In addition to avoiding excessive or limiting chemical treatments (including bleaching and coloring your strands), as well as protecting your hair from the sun, there are also certain steps you can take in your hair care routine to help prevent hair from becoming porous and help manage hair that is already porous—but more on those later.
+According to the NCBI, the study they conducted on the topic of hair porosity looked into two possible factors that may have an impact on the hair and increase its porosity levels: UV exposure and hair bleaching.
+Both were determined to impact porosity, while the effects of chemical damage, like that caused by bleaching, were more immediate.
+In addition to limiting chemical treatments (including bleaching and coloring your strands) and protecting your hair from the sun, there are other steps you can take to help prevent hair from becoming porous and manage hair that is already porous—but more on those later.

 HOW TO CONDUCT A HAIR POROSITY TEST

-Low hair porosity characteristics: Your strands take a long time to dry, products tend to sit on top of your hair (rather than sink in quickly), and your hair takes a long time to become fully saturated with water when you wash it.
+Low porosity characteristics: Your strands dry slowly, products tend to sit on top of your hair (rather than sink in quickly), and your hair takes a long time to become fully saturated with water when you wash it.

 If you’re convinced that your strands are highly porous, don’t panic.
-The overall goal of your hair care regimen from now on should be to manage your damaged strands, and there are plenty of products to help you do so.
+All you need is a hair care regimen to help manage your damaged strands, and we’ve got just the products to help you do so.

 POROUS HAIR TIP #1: USE A HYDRATING SHAMPOO AND CONDITIONER SYSTEM

-The goal here is to replenish moisture levels in the hair and help the hair fiber hold onto the moisture you’re supplying.
-First things first, use a moisturizing shampoo and conditioner system, like the L'Oréal Paris EverPure Moisture Shampoo and the L'Oréal Paris EverPure Moisture Conditioner.
+When your hair is highly porous, the goal is to replenish the hair’s moisture levels and help the hair fiber hold onto the moisture you’re supplying.
+First things first, use a moisturizing shampoo and conditioner system, like the L’Oréal Paris EverPure Moisture Shampoo and the L’Oréal Paris EverPure Moisture Conditioner.

 POROUS HAIR TIP #2: USE A DEEP CONDITIONING TREATMENT

-In addition to using a moisturizing shampoo and conditioner, you should also regularly use a deep conditioning treatment, such as the L'Oréal Paris Elvive Total Repair 5 Rapid Reviver Deep Conditioner.
-You can use this in addition to your regular conditioner, or in lieu of.
+Aside from using a moisturizing shampoo and conditioner system, you should also regularly use a deep conditioning treatment, such as the L’Oréal Paris Elvive Total Repair 5 Rapid Reviver Deep Conditioner.
+Once or twice a week, swap out your regular conditioner for this nourishing treatment.
 Just apply onto clean, wet strands and leave on for one minute, then rinse thoroughly and style as usual.
-Use it regularly and you’ll see less hair breakage.
+Use it regularly, and you’ll see less hair breakage.

 POROUS HAIR TIP #3: USE A HEAT-PROTECTANT

-Although you should really try to avoid using hot tools when you’re trying to address your hair’s porosity levels, we understand that there are just certain times when you aren’t able to skip using your blow-dryer or straightening iron.
-Before you reach for any of your hot tools, spray your hair with a heat protectant, like the L'Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight Heatspray, to help protect your strands from becoming even more damaged by the high heat.
+Using hot tools consistently is a no-no, especially when you’re dealing with highly porous hair.
+However, we understand giving up your blow-dryer or straightening iron cold turkey is no easy feat.
+Before you reach for any of your hot tools, spray your strands with a heat protectant, like the L’Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight Heatspray, which works to seal in moisture and protect the hair from heat damage.

 POROUS HAIR TIP #4: RINSE WITH LUKEWARM WATER

-After you’re done rinsing out your conditioner, the final step in your shower routine should be to rinse your strands under lukewarm water.
-Using lukewarm H2O over hot will help prevent your shower from drying out your strands further.
+Once you rinse out your conditioner, follow up by rinsing your strands with lukewarm water.
+Using lukewarm instead of scorching hot H2O will help prevent your shower from drying out your strands further.